 The ASP Ambassadors are responsible for serving as a liasion between the Willamette Events Board and the ASP students, and to plan events that promote friendship between American students and ASP students.
 Addtionally the ambassador is responsible for planning one campus wide event in the Fall.

-Awareness, Discussion, and Dialogue - Sean Alvey and Danielle Henderson
+Awareness, Discussion, and Dialogue - Danielle Henderson

 The Awareness, Discussion, and Dialogue chair is responsible for coordinating lectures, speakers, games, and activities that pertain to a wide array of controversial issues and topics that affect the Willamette Community.
 Their goal is to provide a neutral perspective of several topics that enhance and make use of the social and educational programs at Willamette.